 OLR is a registry similar to OCR located on each node in a cluster, but contains information specific to each node.
 It contains manageability information about Oracle Clusterware, including dependencies between various services.
 Oracle High Availability Services uses this information.
 OLR is located on local storage on each node in a cluster.
-Its default location is in the path Grid\home/cdatahost\name.olr, where Grid\home is the Oracle Grid Infrastructure home, and host\name is the host name of the node.
+Its default location is in the path Grid\base/crsdata/host\name/olr/, where host\name is the host name of the node.